-BETONIUM is an ongoing project, it explores the relationship between contemporary identity and architectural heritage in Central and Eastern Europe, focusing on the panel-built residential blocks.
+BETONIUM investigates the relationship between contemporary identity and architectural heritage in Central and Eastern Europe.
+It focuses on the iconic panel-built residential blocks—symbols of ideological power and tools of urban control, which are also sites of personal and sentimental memory.

-Through “human sculptures” that I create, the project highlights the dynamic interplay between architecture and its inhabitants.
-Just as bodies are structured and moved, the urban planning ideologies of the state subtly shape the lives of those who reside within its cities, embedding collective dreams and aspirations into concrete.
+Through staged “human sculptures, ” I examine the interaction between architecture and its inhabitants.
+Just as bodies are structured and moved, urban planning ideologies subtly shape the lives of those who reside within these cities, embedding collective dreams and aspirations into concrete.
+Video of performance youtu.be/fuOSGJGqtmU

 The project consists of several chapters, including documentary and conceptual parts (performance, still nature, video).
 Zine is released.